2023

 About Titan VanCoug

-Titan VanCoug has been raised by Associate Professor of Molecular Biosciences Steve Sylvester.
+Titan VanCoug was planted by Professor Emeritus Steve Sylvester.
 He planted a seed from the University of Wisconsin-Madison’s titan arum plant, affectionately named Big Bucky, in 2002.
 He cultivated it in a pot on his desk until it grew too large to contain in such a small space.
-It has grown in a stairwell in WSU Vancouver’s Science and Engineering Building for some time.
+It has grown in a stairwell in the Science and Engineering Building for some time.

-A late bloomer at 17, Titan VanCoug’s first bloom was most likely delayed because its corm (tuber) cloned itself.
+A late bloomer at 17, Titan VanCoug’s first bloom in July 2019 was most likely delayed because its corm (tuber) cloned itself.
 Corpse flowers put up only one leaf at a time.
-The pot that contains Titan VanCoug has had as many as four leaves showing at once.
+The pot that contains Titan VanCoug has had as many as four leaves showing at once, evidence that four separate corms are growing together in one pot.

 About Steve Sylvester